frankliu81/nodejs-lecture/NodeJS_Lecture.md

 // Require is similar to Ruby => Note that these are not global in Ruby, must require in each file
 // We need to manually require in each file that we need => This opens up to more customization and security (as opposed to Rails where everything is accessible everywhere)

-// Routes are similar to controllers => The routes were automatically generated
+// Think of "routes" as controllers => The routes were automatically generated

-// app.set('views') is setting the views folder
+// app.set('views') is setting the views folder => main directory is views so we won't need to define that in our routes in methods later on
-// app.set ('view engine') is the engine we want => change to pug app.set('view engine', 'pug');
+// app.set ('view engine') is the engine we want => change from jade to pug app.set('view engine', 'pug');

+// app.use are for our "middleware"
 // Express uses a lot of "middleware" to handle a lot of basic actions.
 These "middleware" can be chained => pass other "middleware" as event handlers
 // Think of middleware as "before actions" in Rails (note that Rails does a lot of these for us already) app.use(logger('dev')); // Before => use logger app.use(bodyParser.json()); // Before => parse the data as a JSON

 // Example of how one of these "middleware" works
+// Notice that this function is at the end => order matters!
+After it checks all the routes it will return a 404 not found error
 // catch 404 and forward to error handler app.use(function(req, res, next) {
   // req, res, next are more "middleware" as event handlers
-  // order matters!
-  var err = new Error('Not Found');
+  // next refers to the next middleware var err = new Error('Not Found');
   err.status = 404;
   next(err);